sghoweri/blog/posts/2019-year-in-review.md

 Wow.
 2019 an incredibly busy, incredibly productive year.
 So how'd we do?

-# Design Systems, Web Components, and Front-end Architecture
+## 2019: Design Systems, Web Components, and Front-end Architecture, oh my!

 If you <a href="https://twitter.com/salem_ghoweri">follow me on Twitter</a> (or know me personally) then you already know that I'm a lead front-end architect who's a crazy HUGE fan of design systems and web components!
 Naturally it shouldn't come as a surprise then that my last past couple years have been filled to the brim with that stuff -- and 2019 was no exception!

-# 5 Initiatves for 2019
+## 5 Initiatves for 2019
 A little over a year ago, towards the end of 2018, we identified 5 primary initiatives to focus on for 2019, based on the areas we were hurting the most + anticipation